Dr. Corey Cheval, Executive Director

 With a research focus on performance and identity, Cheval taught courses at the college level in both technical and theoretical aspects of performing arts.
 Cheval has published her research on performance studies in peer-reviewed academic journals, and has been a guest speaker at TEDxUF, Frank Conference, Harn Museum of Art & Appleton Museum of Art.

 Cheval has travelled and performed across the United States and Brazil as an acrobat, singer and dancer since the early 2000s.
 Cheval produces Dusty’s Ragtime Circus, an award winning live music circus show.
 As director of the Gainesville Circus Center, she shares her passion for performing arts with the next generation of young artists.
-Cheval has also written several successful grants for the production of shows and general program support at the Gainesville Circus Center.
-Cheval has also provided Visa document services, tour planning, PR and travel logistics for international artists working in the U.S. She has worked with artists such as Ulisses Rocha (Brazil), Hermogenes Araujo (Brazil) and Dong Xin (China).
+Cheval has written several successful grants for the production of shows and general program support at the Gainesville Circus Center.
+Cheval has also provided Visa document services, tour planning, PR and travel logistics for international artists working in the U.S. Additionally, she is the author of Cheval Aerial Training Method, an aerial teacher training course recognized by NASM / AFAA.

 Liz Bouton, Instructor

 Liz studied classical ballet from the ages of 3 - 20, but found her passion dancing in the air.
 Her favorite apparatus are silks and lyra, and she loves getting bendy with flexibility classes.
 As a young ballerina, Liz received many merit scholarships to attend summer intensives ranging from the Joffrey Ballet School in NYC to the Orlando Ballet School.
 Ballet has helped with her flexibility and technique in the air, and though she will always admire it, she loves how strong aerial has made her inside and out.